-In our opinion, the results obtained by the flux-based level set method (2.10), presented in this section, are qualitatively comparable to those of published studies, especially if one takes into the account that no additional numerical techniques, mentioned before, were applied in our computations to improve the level set approximation of the interface.
-In this way, the flux-based level set method can produce satisfactory results for reasonable meshes by preserving its simple form.
-Nevertheless, in contradiction to quoted papers, the primal field of applications of our flux-based level set method are problems that involve geometric evolution equations and that might also include the evolution described by external flow; see, e.g., the boat-sail distance problem [28, 29].
+In our opinion, the results obtained by the flux-based level set method (2.10), presented later, are qualitatively comparable to published studies, especially if one takes into the account that no additional numerical techniques, mentioned before, were applied in our computations to improve the level set approximation of the interface.
+In such a way, the flux-based level set method can produce satisfactory results for reasonable meshes by preserving its simple form.
+Nevertheless, opposite to quoted papers, the primal field of applications of our flux-based level set method are problems that involve geometric evolution equations and that might include also the evolution described by external flow, see, e.g., the boat-sail distance problem [28, 29].

-First, the example of the solid body rotation of the so-called Zalesak's disk is presented; see, e.g., [42, 8, 9, 18, 25, 46].
-The initial interface is a circle with radius 0.15 centered at (0.5, 0.75) with a vertical rectangular cut of the width and length equal to 0.05 and 0.25, respectively.
-The slotted disk rotates in the counterclockwise direction with a constant angular velocity and returns to the origin position after one rotation.
+Firstly, the example of the solid body rotation of the so-called Zalesak's disc is presented, see, e.g., [42, 8, 9, 18, 25, 46].
+The initial interface is a circle with radius 0.15 centred at (0.5, 0.75) with a vertical rectangular cut of the width and length equal 0.05 and 0.25, respectively.
+The slotted disc rotates in the counterclockwise direction with a constant angular velocity and returns to the origin position after one rotation.

 The example is simulated on a unit square.
-The initial level set function is given by a signed distance function to Zalesak's disk, and exact Dirichlet boundary conditions are used during simulations.
-The initial coarse grid (referred to later as the grid level 0) consists of 4 right triangles that are obtained by connecting the corners of the square with the middle point of the square.
-Afterwards, the grid is refined uniformly by dividing each triangle into 4 subtriangles, creating subsequent grid levels.
-Numerical results are presented for the grid levels 7 (consisting of 65536 triangles with 33025 vertices, 720 uniform time steps) and 8 (consisting of 262144 triangles with 131585 vertices, 1440 uniform time steps).
+The initial level set function is given by a signed distance function to Zalesak's disk and exact Dirichlet boundary conditions are used during simulations.
+The initial coarse grid (referred later as the grid level 0) is made of 4 right triangles that are obtained by connecting the corners of the square with the middle point of the square.
+Afterwards, the grid is refined uniformly by dividing each triangle into 4 subtriangles creating subsequent grid levels.
+Numerical results are presented for the grid level 7 (made of 65536 triangles with 33025 vertices, 720 uniform time steps) and 8 (made of 262144 triangles with 131585 vertices, 1440 uniform time steps).